camper0008/file-sharing/README.md

 # file-sharing
-simple file sharing express server saves your files in memory as data buffers which are sent on request to `files/:filename` frontend for uploading and downloading
+simple file sharing express server

+uploaded files can be saved in memory (server-memory.js) or on disk (server-fs.js)

+frontend for uploading and downloading